 Why are Hollywood screenwriters so awful at writing video video games?

 It made for a top-notch press release back in 2017.
-Shane Salerno, the screenwriter at the back of Armageddon and no fewer than 4 Avatar sequels, could work with Ubisoft at the cartel-themed narrative for Ghost Recon Wildlands.
+Shane Salerno, the screenwriter at the back of Armageddon and no fewer than 4 Avatar sequels, could work with Ubisoft on the cartel-themed narrative for Ghost Recon Wildlands.
 He’d be joined by Don Winslow, the high-quality-promoting creator behind The Cartel, which the pair had been operating to evolve for Ridley Scott.

-Fast forward to the release of Ghost Recon Wildlands a month later, and the gulf among that promise and the truth was steeper than a Bolivian mountain skip.
-Rather than capture a whole tradition of crime from a couple of perspectives, as Winslow’s books do, the story of Wildlands is instructed from in the jingoistic bubble of a spec ops squad.
+Fast forward to the release of Ghost Recon Wildlands a month later, and the gulf between that promise and the truth was steeper than a Bolivian mountain skip.
+Rather than capture a whole tradition of crime from a couple of perspectives, as Winslow’s books do, the story of Wildlands is instructed from the jingoistic bubble of a spec ops squad.

 screenwriters

 Far Cry, however, by no means made any claim to real-international legitimacy.
 It’s prepossessed with the puerile comedy we’re caused trust continues soldiers sane; rambling jokes approximately genitals, mainly.
 The locals whose lives American and Mexican shooters are trampling over rarely get a voice.
-People in the cartel are reduced to caricatures – like Yuri and Polito, a pair of bosses who deal with torture as a couple’s hobby in kooky imitation of Far Cry.
+People in the cartel are reduced to caricatures – like Yuri and Polito, a pair of bosses who deal with torture as a couple’s hobby in a kooky imitation of Far Cry.

-It’s a comparable story over in Call of Duty.
+It’s a comparable story in Call of Duty.
 For Ghosts, Activision drafted in Stephen Gaghan, famous for two dense Hollywood research on global crime and politics: Traffic and Syriana.
 Rather than the script from afar, Gaghan requested a workplace and labored along with the unmarried-participant campaign crew throughout improvement.

 It’s no longer sufficient to write perfect phrases, then surely.
 Game writers must also advocate for the tale – standing up for their ideas each step of the manner, making the argument for their inclusion when the production machine is working towards them.
 It’s a function that takes endurance and robust operating relationships – a protracted-time period dedication that a temporary vacationer from Hollywood is unlikely if you want to make.